Production deployment

 --letsencrypt-email=me@my.test.server

-Complete sample: Private network server with self-signec SSL certificates
+Complete sample: Private network server with self-signed SSL certificates

-Following list of commands will install Odoo with configured nginx, postgresql, on sever private network with self-signed SSL certificates under following paths:
+Following list of commands will install Odoo with configured nginx, postgresql, on server in a private network with self-signed SSL certificates under following paths:

 - /etc/nginx/ssl/my.test.server.int.key

-This sample, assumes, that you have already generate self-signed certificates.
+This sample assumes that you have already generated self-signed certificates.

-So, Let 's run following commands to get complete production ready Odoo installation on Ubuntu 24.04 on amd64 architecture:
+So, Let ’s run following commands to get complete production ready Odoo installation on Ubuntu 24.04:

 sudo apt-get update -yq # update list of packages